rodolfoalmeid/harvester-cloud/projects/azure/README.md

   - Update the required variables:
     - `prefix` to give the resources an identifiable name (e.g., your initials or first name)
     - `azure_subscription` to specify in which Azure subscription the resources will be created
-    - `region` to specify the Google region where resources will be created
+    - `region` to specify the Azure region where resources will be created
     - `harvester_node_count` to specify the number of Harvester nodes to create (1 or 3)
     - `harvester_cluster_size` To specify resources of Harvester hosts.
-(Small -> 8CPU/32GiB or medium -> 16CPU/64GiB)
+(Small -> 8CPUs/32GB or medium -> 16CPUs/64GB)
 - Make sure you are logged into your Azure account from your local Terminal.
 See the preparatory steps [here](../../modules/azure/README.md).

 #### Terraform Apply